linode/docs/docs/platform/update-kernel/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'How to Update Your Linux Kernel'
+description: 'Determine which kernel version your Linode is running and update it to the latest available'
 keywords: ['kernel','upgrade']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2018-08-16
 modified: 2018-08-16
 modified_by:
   name: Linode
-title: "How to Update Your Linux Kernel"
+title: "How to Update your Linux Kernel"
 contributor:
   name: Linode
 promo: no